 - Laundry is regularly lost, damaged, stained, and color-bled in local laundromats.
-Don’t pack your vintage Rolling Stones tour t-shirt!
+Don’t pack your vintage [insert dead musician name] tour t-shirt!

-Some female travelers opt to bring a fake gold wedding band along to wear in countries to take some pressure off the advances from locals.
+Some solo woman travelers opt to bring a fake gold wedding band along to wear in countries to take some pressure off the advances from locals.
 Being “married” is hardly a get-out-of-jail card; the local men in many countries do not care.
+Use your own judgment.

-Leave the $60 Teva sandals at home, take CHEAP flip-flops or buy some locally!
-In Southeast Asia, shoes have to be left outside whenever you enter a public place and it is very common to have them disappear if someone was needing an upgrade.
+Leave the $60 Teva sandals at home, take cheap flip-flops or buy some locally!
+In Southeast Asia, shoes have to be left outside when you enter many places, and it is very common to have them disappear if someone was needing an upgrade.

-- Put ALL liquid items into a plastic bag and then into a waterproof toiletries bag.
+- Put all liquid items into a plastic bag and then into a waterproof toiletries bag.
 Airplane pressure changes can make them ooze all over everything.
 Even the fancy, silicone, overpriced travel bottles are guaranteed to eventually leak.

 - Don’t pack glass bottles.

-- Shampoo can double as soap and also laundry detergent in a pinch; choose a clear one that is “regular” or “normal” rather than specific to a hair type.
+- Shampoo can double as soap and also laundry detergent in a pinch if you choose a clear one that is “regular” or “normal” rather than specific to a hair type.
 After years of hearing travelers talk about it, I started using Dr. Bronners’ liquid castile.
 It’s mostly non-toxic, so you can use it to disinfect the toothbrush, wash clothes, etc.

 - Take anti-bacterial soap (tea tree oil is good) to keep bug bites and small scrapes in check.

-- Men, leave the electric razor and charger at home – just bring along a good razor with some replacement blades.
-Alternatively, you can do as many travelers do and just let the beard go into Robinson Crusoe mode!
-The Mach 3 razor is popular all over the world and you can probably find blades for it, otherwise it is a matter of luck to find replacement blades for your razor from home.
+- For men, the Mach 3 razor is popular all over the world, and blades are usually easy to find.
+Otherwise, finding replacement blades for other razors is a matter of luck.
 Soap or shampoo can double as shaving cream if you want to eliminate one more thing from your bag.